 In this article, we list some simple upgrades that won’t cost you the price of another car.

 Changing the wheels is one of the first ways to upgrade your car.
 Most people choose a set as soon as they buy a car.
 They of course can be very expensive.
 Often, there are cheaper options available that you may not realise.
 For example, car models often come out in different trim levels.
 A higher trim level’s wheels may be a good option from a wrecker or private sale on GumTree for example.

 Other ways to upgrade your car wheels include secondhand options from retailers.
 There may be a few scrapes or scratches but the prices will be far lower than new versions.
 Furthermore, selecting the same wheel size as your current ones will allow for a simple tyre swap rather than have to purchase another set of tyres as well.

 Most modern cars come with reverse cameras – in fact, they are now mandatory in the US.
-If your car doesn’t have one yer, this is one of the easiest ways to upgrade your car.
-Simple reverse cameras attach on the rear of your car and connect via Bluetooth to a screen attached to your dashboard or windscreen.
-Some are battery operated, which removes the need for wiring too.
+If your car doesn’t have one year, this is one of the easiest ways to upgrade your car.
+Simple reverse cameras attach to the rear of your car and connect via Bluetooth to a screen attached to your dashboard or windscreen.
+Some are battery-operated, which removes the need for wiring too.

 It seems so many drivers aren’t happy with their suspension.
 They either want to go lower or higher, depending on their vehicle.

 Firstly, beware of state regulations and safety.
-A popular (an expensive) option is adjustable coilovers.
+A popular (and expensive) option is adjustable coil overs.
 These allow for multiple adjustments and replace factory springs and shock absorbers.
 A cheaper option is simply replacing the springs.
-King Springs for example, offers lowered springs for most makes and models.
+King Springs, for example, offers lowered springs for most makes and models.

 Check with your mechanic and owner’s manual to make sure it’s safe.
 If so, try adding a little 95 or 98 octane fuel.
 You may find an increase in fuel economy and performance.